-Report cards with each student's performance and absences in each class or subject are issued at least once every 6 weeks.
+Report cards with each student's performance and absences in each class or subject are issued at least once every six weeks.

-At the end of the first three weeks of a grading period, parents will receive a progress report if their child's performance in English language arts, mathematics, science, or social studies is near or below 70 or is below the expected level of performance.
+At the end of the first three weeks of a grading period parents will receive a progress report if their child's performance in any course/subject area is near or below 70 or is below the expected level of performance.
 If a student receives a grade lower than 70 in any class or subject at the end of a grading period, the parent will be asked to schedule a conference with the teacher.
-[See Working Together on page 60 for how to schedule a conference.]
+[See Working Together on page for how to schedule a conference.]